shapeshift/web/docs/investor.md

 For example, there may be a Vault protocol that accepts deposits of `FOX` ERC20 token and then user receives `spFOX` tokens.
 The user's balance of `spFOX` represents their position.
 When the user initiates a WITHDRAWAL with their `spFOX` balance, they receive `FOX`.

 In this example, `FOX` is the `UnderlyingAsset` and `spFOX` is the `PositionAsset`.

-In another example, a user delegates `OSMO` to a validator.
-Their `OSMO` wallet balance decreases.

-In this example, `OSMO` is both the `UnderlyingAsset` AND the `PositionAsset`.

 #### `assetId: string`